Date of Degree

 Copyright 2010 Sara Lynn Sheeley

 Sheeley, Sara Lynn.
-"Investigating patterns of parallel genetic change in repeated adaptation." dissertation, University of Iowa, 2010.
+"Investigating patterns of parallel genetic change in repeated adaptation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.